About This Program

 The Single Ventricle Program diagnoses, treats, and manages the care of children with single ventricle heart defects from prenatal life through adulthood.
 Single ventricle heart defects consist of a wide range of very complex disorders in which the heart cannot be used to pump the blood to both the lungs and the body.
 When this occurs, the heart is used only to move blood around the body while the surgical team uses a staged approach to create a path for the blood to flow to the lungs without a pump.
 These conditions put stress on the single ventricle to pump blood to the lungs and throughout the rest of the body.
 While we expect that most babies with a single ventricle heart defect will have a procedure at birth followed by a bidirectional Glenn shunt procedure at 4-6 months of age and a Fontan operation at 3-4 years of age, some children will require fewer or more procedures.

 The Single Ventricle Program care team is comprised of nationally recognized and highly specialized physicians across different disciplines housed in a single cardiac care unit at Dell Children’s Medical Center.
-We provide a wide variety of services from evaluation, testing, and diagnosis to medical management, home monitoring, rehabilitation, heart surgery, and more to give patients and their families the best quality of life.
+With access to expert staff and advanced technology, we provide a wide variety of services, from evaluation, testing, and diagnosis to medical management, home monitoring, rehabilitation, heart surgery, and more, to give patients and their families the best quality of life.

 Most babies (not all) with single ventricle heart defects usually need treatment within the first few days to weeks of life to stabilize blood flow.
 If there is too much blood going to the lungs, the baby may need a pulmonary artery banding procedure to restrict the amount of blood going to the lungs.
 If the baby does not have enough pulmonary blood flow going to the lungs, they may need a Blalock-Thomas-Taussig shunt (BTT Shunt) or they may undergo placement of a ductal stent in the cardiac catheterization laboratory.
 Until the baby has their bidirectional Glenn shunt procedure (usually around 4-6 months), the heart is working very inefficiently, and the babies tend to be fragile.
 Those babies who do not need an initial procedure, will be closely monitored until the bidirectional Glenn shunt procedure.
 We have a dedicated Interdisciplinary Monitoring Program for Ambulatory Cardiac Care of Central Texas known as the IMPACT program, which is a home monitoring program for high-risk infants who are between the stages of their single ventricle palliation.
 The IMPACT program is devoted to monitoring and managing patients during these critical first few months.